Federal Deposit Insurance Corporation: Ownership categories

-All amounts that a particular depositor has in accounts in any particular ownership category at a particular bank are added together and are insured up to $250,000.
+All amounts that a particular depositor has in one or more accounts within a single particular ownership category at a single particular bank are added together and are insured up to $250,000.

 For joint accounts, each co-owner is assumed (unless the account specifically states otherwise) to own the same fraction of the account as does each other co-owner (even though each co-owner may be eligible to withdraw all funds from the account).
 Thus if three people jointly own a $750,000 account, the entire account balance is insured because each depositor's $250,000 share of the account is insured.

 The owner of a revocable trust account is generally insured up to $250,000 for each unique beneficiary (subject to special rules if there are more than five of them).
-Thus if there is a single owner of an account that is specified as in trust for (payable on death to, etc.) three different beneficiaries, the funds in the account are insured up to $750,000.
+Thus if there is a single owner of an account that is specified as in trust for three different beneficiaries, the funds in the account are insured up to $750,000.

 On January 21, 2022, the Board of Directors passed a Final Rule to simplify the Ownership Categories by combining Revocable and Irrevocable Trusts into a single ownership category.
 The policy came into effect on April 4, 2022.

+On April 1, 2024, the Board of Directors changed how accounts held under the same name would be insured.